Five dead in Philadelphia shooting that's nation's worst violence around July 4

 “On what was supposed to be a beautiful summer evening, this armed and armored individual wreaked havoc, firing with a rifle at their victims seemingly at random,” she said Tuesday afternoon.

-Staff inspector Ernest Ransom, the homicide unit commander, said witness interviews and recovered video indicate the suspect was seen in several locations in the neighborhood wearing a ski mask and body armor and carrying an AR-15 assault rifle.
+Staff Inspector Ernest Ransom, the homicide unit commander, said witness interviews and video indicated that the suspect went to several locations in a ski mask and body armor, carrying an AR-15-style rifle.

-Philadelphia police on Tuesday afternoon identified the victims as 20-year-old Lashyd Merritt, 29—year-old Dymir Stanton, 59-year-old Ralph Moralis and 15-year-old Daujan Brown, all pronounced dead shortly after the Monday night gunfire; and 31-year-old Joseph Wamah, Jr., who was found in a home early Tuesday, also with multiple bullet wounds.
+Philadelphia police on Tuesday afternoon identified the victims as 21-year-old Lashyd Merritt, 29—year-old Dymir Stanton, 59-year-old Ralph Moralis and 15-year-old DaJuan Brown, all pronounced dead shortly after the Monday night gunfire; and 31-year-old Joseph Wamah Jr., who was found in a home early Tuesday, also with multiple bullet wounds.

-Investigators believe Wamah was actually the first victim killed but he wasn't found by family members until hours later, Ransom said.
+Investigators believe Wamah was the first victim killed, but he wasn't found by family members until hours later, Ransom said.

 A 2-year-old boy shot four times in the legs and a 13-year-old shot twice in the legs were in stable condition, as were a 2-year-old boy and a 33-year-old woman injured by shattered glass.

-Note: This story has been updated to correct the spelling of a victim’s first name to DaJuan Brown, not Daujan.
-His name was misspelled due to incorrect information from Philadelphia police.
-It has also been updated to correct the age of Lashyd Merritt.
-Merritt was 21, not 20.